NicePit/FindThatDressv1/README.md

 # FindThatDressv1

-Android app that takes a photo with clothes and finds similar things in database (built for TrendiGuru)
+Android app that takes a photo with clothes and let you buy similar things from retailers database (built for TrendiGuru)